rei/rei-cedar-docs/docs/foundation/color/README.md

 <cdr-doc-alert style="border: 1px solid #c77523; border-left: 8px solid #c77523; fill: #c77523">These values are NOT to be used by developers for creating custom UI.<br>If you are extending or modifying an existing Cedar component please work with the design system team to add support for your enhancements.</cdr-doc-alert>

-Colors from Cedar’s base color palette are use throughout Cedar components and design recommendations.
+Colors from Cedar’s base color palette are used throughout Cedar components and design recommendations.
 Use these values when:
   - Requesting or updating for an existing Cedar component
   - Requesting a new token
   - Developing a new component that will be adopted by Cedar Design System